mmallicoat/marshallmallicoat.com/content/kick-the-tires.rst

 door and found a seat in the study area.
 I was questioned by a security guard, but I just pretended to have forgotten my student ID and he relented.
-There was only one other person there, on a whole floor of long tables and dim cubicles—and he had probly just come in off the street too.
+There was only one other person there, on a whole floor of long tables and dim cubicles—and he had probably just come in off the street too.

 At a fancy vegan restaurant, I was given a ginger-root beet-juice drink